appkeep/laravel-appkeep/README.md

 ### Security

-If you discover any security related issues, please email hello@swiftmade.co instead of using the issue tracker.
+If you discover any security related issues, please email hello@appkeep.co instead of using the issue tracker.

 ## Credits